 Medical Cannabis for Epilepsy in the UK

 Epilepsy is the condition with the most direct NHS pathway for a cannabis-based medicine in the UK.
-Epidyolex, a purified CBD oral solution, is approved by NICE for use in certain rare childhood epilepsy syndromes.
+Epidyolex, a purified CBD oral solution, is approved by NICE for use in certain rare treatment-resistant epilepsy syndromes (Dravet syndrome and Lennox-Gastaut syndrome) in patients aged 2 and over — including adults.
 For adults and children with treatment-resistant epilepsy not covered by this approval, private specialist prescribing may be considered.

 What is Epilepsy?